kevinoliver/scrolless/README.md

 On some sites there are overlays at the top or bottom of the window which cause paging down to scroll some of the next page's content underneath the overlay.
-I'm looking at you SF Chronicle.
+I'm looking at you NYTimes and SF Chronicle.
 Then after page down I'd have manually scroll back up a couple lines.

 ## Installation